Energetic, eclectic private tours of Brooklyn neighborhoods from a veteran guide.

 Such neighborhoods can be fun and intriguing to explore and decode, especially with a guide who's seen them change.
 But also note Brooklyn's complex demographics, and the evolving Brooklyn "brand."

 First steps to your Brooklyn tour

 I offer private versions of any listed tours and can modify them for you.
 The tours rely mainly on foot and public transit, though vehicles can be used.

-For those new to Brooklyn, I recommend Brooklyn 101 (Park Slope, Prospect Park, Brooklyn Heights, Fulton Ferry), or the longer Brooklyn 202 (which adds Fort Greene & Clinton Hill).
+For those new to Brooklyn, I recommend Brooklyn 101 (Park Slope, Prospect Park, Brooklyn Heights, Fulton Ferry) as an introduction, or the longer Brooklyn 202 (which adds Fort Greene & Clinton Hill).
 Then again, you may be more interested in Williamsburg, or Jewish neighborhoods, or other areas.
-Please check tour pages, fees, and FAQ (linked above), then get in touch.
+Please check tour pages, fees, and FAQ, then get in touch.